Medieval Arabic Thought

 - should be able to exhibit these skills in a piece of academic writing

-This course is taught over 22 weeks with a total of 2 hours classroom contact per week
+This module will be taught over 22 weeks with 2 hours of lectures per week.

 Scope and syllabus